Stephen Tennant: In popular culture

 The character of Cedric Hampton in the novel Love in a Cold Climate is based on Tennant.

 The character of Miles Malpractice in the novel Vile Bodies is based on Tennant.

 Lord Sebastian Flyte, a character in the novel Brideshead Revisited, is partly based on Tennant.

 The narrator of Shola von Reinhold's novel LOTE (2020) is obsessed ("transfixed") with Tennant, and mentions him throughout the book.

-He was played by Calam Lynch in the 2021 Terence Davies film Benediction.
+He was played as a younger man by Calam Lynch and as an older man by Anton Lesser in the 2021 Terence Davies film Benediction.